GuildCrafts/web-development-js/_goals/312-Week_5_Assessment.md

 The user interface matches the designs in the mockups.

+- [ ] The site header has a link to the homepage
+- [ ] The site header has a link to the new contact page (`/new`)
+- [ ] The site header has a a text input that lets you fuzzy search for contacts
+- [ ] The color of the header, link text, etc are exactly the same as the colors in the mockup images
+- [ ] The font across the whole site is monospace
+- [ ] The base font-size of the site is 16px

 TODO: add mockups and add specs for colors, spacing, typography, etc.

 #### Templating and Includes